Thinking of joining van life and living in a campervan? We spent 2 years traveling in our van across two continents and learned so much along the way.

-20. Have a basic kitchen set up.
+20. Have a basic kitchen setup.
 Building a kitchen in your campervan will help you keep better habits by cooking healthier meals.

-21. Skip the fast food.
+21. Skip fast food.
 Although fast food is usually the faster and more tempting choice, it’s easy to go down that rabbit hole and hard to bounce back.
 Keep up healthy eating habits by doing frequent grocery shopping and making your own meals.

 22. Workout frequently.
 Finding a gym on the go is one of the hardest parts of van life.
-Although there are gyms that offer day passes, not every gym offers one and they can cost anywhere from $5 to $15 for a day use.
+Although there are gyms that offer day passes, not every gym offers one and they can cost anywhere from $5 to $15 for day use.

 Tips For Keeping Up With Personal Hygiene In a Van

 One of the most frequently asked questions we get is “How do you take a shower and stay clean in a van?”.
-These are our tips to staying up with personal cleanliness by living in a van without a shower.
+These are our tips for staying up with personal cleanliness by living in a van without a shower.

 23. Get a solar shower.
-There is nothing worse than going to bed dirty from a few days or camping or hiking.
+There is nothing worse than going to bed dirty from a few days of camping or hiking.
 Most campsites don’t come with showers but you can either get this camping solar shower bag or make your own solar shower from a PVC pipe from Home Depot.